Carolingian Renaissance: Import

 Kenneth Clark was of the view that by means of the Carolingian Renaissance, Western civilization survived by the skin of its teeth.
 A substantial portion of the classical corpus we possess today owes its survival to the copies produced by Carolingian scribes.
-As Conrad Layser notes, "fewer than 2,000 Latin manuscripts survive from the period before AD 800; from the century after AD 800, we have over 7,000.
+As Conrad Leyser notes, "fewer than 2,000 Latin manuscripts survive from the period before AD 800; from the century after AD 800, we have over 7,000.
 For every eighth-century copy of a text that has survived, we have ten copies from the ninth century."

+As important a role as the Carolingians played in collecting, copying, and disseminating ancient manuscripts and knowledge, it is equally important to remember that they did this through their own value systems.
+As such, it is important to recognize that although many ancient texts and ideas were preserved by the Carolingians, it is impossible to know how many others were not, whether accidental or otherwise.
+The Carolingians were a Christian people and certainly sought to preserve Christian documents and knowledge.
+Therefore, it is likely non-Christian resources were deliberately passed aside in favor of preserving Christian ones.
+However, this was not always the case.
+Secular texts and information were indeed preserved by the Carolingians, often as part of educational reforms undertaken during the Carolingian Renaissance.
+And none of this is to suggest that ancient Christian sources were preserved unscathed (or at all) by the same Renaissance.
+Indeed, these manuscripts were likely to become distorted or lost as well.
+For example, Christian sources might be copied so many times that their original versions were lost, separating contemporaries and those of us today from their original productions such as scripts and materials.
+Also, Christian authorities among the Carolingians might believe themselves experts, no longer needing entire ancient Christian texts.
+As such, they could purposely omit portions of ancient manuscripts no longer believed necessary for preservation and instruction.

 However, the use of the term renaissance to describe this period is contested because its aims and output differ markedly from those of the 15th- and 16th-century Renaissance.
-The Carolingian project was a top-dawn initiative, driven by royal patronage and executed by literate elites who trained and served in ecclesiastical institutions, in contrast to the wide-ranging social movements of the later Italian Renaissance.
+The Carolingian project was a top-down initiative, driven by royal patronage and executed by literate elites who trained and served in ecclesiastical institutions, in contrast to the wide-ranging social movements of the later Italian Renaissance.

 Earlier scholarship sometimes portrayed the Carolingian period as an attempt to recreate the previous culture of the Roman Empire, motivated by humanist and antiquarian interests.
 More recent historiography, however, tends to view the Carolingian Renaissance primarily as a religious reform project.
 Rather than a pure revival, Carolingian scholars described their engagement with classical learning as correctio.
-This notion of correctio, combined with pragmatic concerns, aimed to "correct" and transform older knowledge into something useful and suitable for a newly standardized Christian society—society whose salvation Charlemagne, as its ruler, felt personally responsible for.
+This notion of correctio, combined with pragmatic concerns, aimed to "correct" and transform older knowledge into something useful and suitable for a newly unified Christian society—society whose salvation Charlemagne, as its ruler, felt personally responsible for.